SpokaneTech/SpokaneTech_Py/docs/CONTRIBUTING.md

 ### Celery

-The easiest way to run Celery is using the Dagger development environment discribed above.
+The easiest way to run Celery is using the Dagger development environment described above.

 To run Celery manually you will need to start a message broker and a Celery worker.
 We are using redis for our message broker.
 Make sure you have